dtcenter/METviewer/docs/Users_Guide/seriesplots.rst

 .. figure:: figure/SeriesPlot_MV_Capture.png

-	    Figure 3.1 Screen capture of METviewer configured to produce a series plot of frequency bias by lead time for 3-hour accumulated precipitation for seven ensemble members.
+	    Screen capture of METviewer configured to produce a series plot of frequency bias by lead time for 3-hour accumulated precipitation for seven ensemble members.